Connecting to the electricity network and choosing an electricity supplier.

 Guaranteed Standards of Service

 Electricity network operator, NIE Networks and electricity suppliers have guaranteed standards of service.
-These standards let customers know how companies should perform in the event of a complaint or network problems, and include payments to customers should they fail to meet them.
+These standards let you know how companies should perform in the event of a complaint or network problems, and include payments to customers should they fail to meet them.
 There are some exceptions to the guaranteed standards and the company may not have to make a compensation payment in all instances.

 For a full list of the Guaranteed Standards of Service see the network distributor/supplier website or our factsheet.